stuart-knock/docs/UserGuide/UserGuide-UI_User.rst

 User
 -----

-This tab is where you come to login and logout of |TVB|, it also provides some basic information, such as:
+This area is where you login and logout of |TVB|.
+It also provides some basic information, such as:

-- what version of |TVB| you are currently running
+- what version of |TVB| you are currently running,
-- a summary of recent changes to |TVB| software
+- a summary of recent changes to |TVB| software and
-- availability of updated versions of |TVB|
+- availability of updated versions of |TVB|.

-It is also where you access the user management system (for administrators), which includes such functionality as:
+From this page you access the user management system (for administrators), which includes the followinf functionalities:

 - Managing other users
 - Editing settings, including, but not limited to: